Reene444/Medical_Appointment_Booking_System/README.md

 # Run the app
 $ npm start

+//tips: the two apps run in the local, so the backend has configured the cors.
 ```
 ## SeedData
 | ID  | AUTHORITIES | EMAIL           | NAME     | PASSWORD                                                               | ROLE   |